PalePrime/single_cycle/README.md

 4. Implementing the processor registers in which all values, used or computed, are picked up or stored by almost all instructions.
 5. Implement most of the remaining instructions, effectively making the example program actually do something.
 6. Implement the instructions and mechanisms required for the program to read from and write to memory after which "p1.s" should perform exactly as intended.
-7. Wrapping up the final parts still missing to complete the RV32I instruction set.
+7. Wrapping up the parts still missing to finally complete the RV32I instruction set.
-8. Adding input and output capabilities so that our computer can interact with the physical world around it, communicate with a user, and load programs on-the-fly.
+8. Adding input and output capabilities so that our computer can interact with the buttons and leds on the FPGA board.
+Now, we can use "p2.s".
+9. Adding the capability to communicate with a user, and load programs on-the-fly.
+Now, we can finally compile and run real programs!

 There is also a set of System Verilog files which can be used outside of the browser based design environment if you install native versions of tools like Verilator and Yosys.
 These files represent the same design as the ice-files at step seven.